rhettre/coinbase-advancedtrade-python/README.md

 ### Customizing Strategies

 You can create custom strategies by modifying the `execute_strategy` method in the `AlphaSquaredTrader` class.
 This allows you to define specific trading logic based on the risk levels provided by AlphaSquared.

+## AWS Lambda Compatibility

+When using this package in AWS Lambda, ensure your Lambda function is configured to use Python 3.12.
+The cryptography binaries in the Lambda layer are compiled for Python 3.12, and using a different Python runtime version will result in compatibility issues.

+To configure your Lambda function:
+1. Set the runtime to Python 3.12
+2. Use the provided Lambda layer from the latest release
+3. If building custom layers, ensure they are built using the same Python version as the Lambda runtime.

 ## Legacy Support